When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 Why Cartridge Razors Are Inferior

-At some point, big razor companies — most notably Gillette who started a trend upon releasing their Mach 3 — have convinced us that a regular single-bladed razor is no longer enough.
+At some point, big razor companies — most notably Gillette who started a trend upon releasing their Mach 3 — have convinced us that a single blade is no longer enough.
 They’ll have us believe that we need five-bladed razors with lubrication strips, vibrating handles and “Flexball Technology.”
 (What?!)

 Even Q from the James Bond movies couldn’t make this shit up.

-The Gillette Fusion is the most popular cartridge razor on the market today.
+The Gillette Fusion is the most popular cartridge razor on the market today (beating out the previous champ, the Gillette Mach 3).
 The chief reason it’s most popular is because of great marketing — and hey, I fell for it in my early twenties.

-What Gillette doesn’t want you to know is that the old-fashioned, single-bladed safety razor is a much better investment.
+What Gillette doesn’t want you to know is that the old-fashioned, single blade safety razor is a much better investment.

 Why Safety Razors Are Better

-Safety razors not only give you a close shave than multi-blade razors, but they do so without irritating your skin (if you use them properly).
+The safety razor — a.k.a. double edge razor or DE razor, because of their double edge blade — not only gives you a closer shave than multi-blade razors, but they do so without irritating your sensitive skin (if you use them properly).

 And frankly, wielding a proper blade instead of a boy’s toy just makes you feel more manly.
 Even applying shaving cream the proper way makes you feel more like a grown-up.